knoxa/knoxa.github.io/pentominoes/index.md

 ![second attempt](attempt2.svg)

-... but this may still alter tiles in the starting state, such as the I-pentomino along the bottom edge.
+... but this may still alter tiles in the starting state, such as the L-pentomino along the bottom edge.
 I can fix this by altering the sensed environment in the start state to include only tiles of size one.
 The fixed pentominoes become 'invisible' and play no part in the algorithm.